-- Submit a completed Curry Study Abroad Transfer Credit Course Approval Form to Eric Molnar,102 Ruffner Hall; and
+- Submit a completed Curry Study Abroad Transfer Credit Form to Chris Swenson,102 Ruffner Hall; and

-- Send official transcripts immediately after completing transfer coursework to Eric Molnar, P.O.
+- Send official transcripts immediately after completing transfer coursework to Chris Swenson, P.O.
 Box 400261, Charlottesville, VA 22904.

 Requests for transfer credit from international students returning to their home countries to study in the summer will be treated like those from U.S. students who will be studying at U.S. institutions for transfer credit.